pavelivanov00/chat-app/README.md

 - Add a friend
 - Show friends and pending friend requests (outgoing and incoming)
 - Block and unblock users
-- Change account username, password, or email
+- Change account username, password or email
 - Upon clicking on a friend, the chat history will be queried.
 If both users are online, they can live chat through a WebSocket connection.